MEMORIAL DAY SALE

 • Regular and consistent business use is essential to qualify.

-Principal place of business
+Principal place of business rules

-The Principal place of business qualifier focuses on whether the home is the primary location for substantial administrative or managerial activities related to your business.
+The principal place of business qualifier focuses on whether the home is the primary location for substantial administrative or managerial activities related to your business.

 To qualify for the working from home office tax deduction, this means: